 Edward Tudor-Pole and his Alsatian dog on the platform at Old Street

-Although this train of 1972 stock is partly obscured by a running Sean Pertwee it is quite clear that this is a very rare glimpse of one of the ‘blue doors’ units used on the Northern Line for a year or so prior to their withdrawal in February 1999.
+Although this train of 1972 stock is partly obscured by a running Sean Pertwee it is quite clear that this is a rare glimpse of one of the ‘blue doors’ units used on the Northern Line for a year or so prior to their withdrawal in February 1999.